USPS to dedicate Purple Heart medal stamp as Forever Stamp

 RELATED: LIST: USPS locations reopening, closures in Florida, Georgia due to Hurricane Dorian

-The stamp is being issued as a Forever Stamp in self-adhesive sheets of 20, according to USPS.
+The USPS says the stamp will be issued as a Forever Stamp in self-adhesive sheets of 20.